 Accordingly, you need to perform the following 2 steps:

-Step 1: You send a notice to the landowner about the time and place to sign the notarized contract .
+Step 1: You send notice to the landowner about the time and place to sign the notarized contract .

 If the deposit contract has an agreement on the form of notice between the parties being in writing and at the parties' addresses, you must comply with the agreement.

 When going to the notary, you must bring your identification, relevant documents and money to pay the landowner when signing the transfer contract.
-In addition, you also need to text or call the landowner to inform them that you are present at the notary organization and request that the landowner be present to sign the transfer contract.
+In addition, you also need to text or call the landowner to inform that you are present at the notary organization and request the landowner to be present to sign the transfer contract.

 If the landowner is present and cooperates in signing the transfer contract, the parties have completed the transaction.
 Conversely, if the landowner is not present or is present but does not sign the contract or does not receive payment as agreed, it means that they have violated the deposit contract.